 Remember, this number represents the maximum total benefit that the insurance company will pay, not the total value of the dental work received.

-Benefits for some dental procedures, like Basic and Major dental services, may only be paid at 80 to 50%.
-If this is the case, then only a portion of their cost (the part the insurance company actually paid) will be applied to the calculation of the patient’s maximum benefit limitation.
+Benefits for some procedures, like Basic and Major services, may only be paid at 80 to 50%.
+If this is the case, then only a portion of their cost (the part the insurance company actually pays) will be applied to the calculation of the patient’s maximum benefit limitation.

 Creative treatment planning.